Cr Matt Burnett

 Register of Interest(PDF, 265KB)

 He has served in local government since 2000, including five years as Deputy Mayor prior to his election as Mayor.
-During his time in local government, Cr Burnett served as Chairman of Technical Services with Gladstone City Council and as portfolio representative in Technical Services, Infrastructure Services and Town Planning with Gladstone Regional Council after amalgamation in 2008.
+During his time in local government, Councillor Burnett served as Chairman of Technical Services with Gladstone City Council and as portfolio representative in Technical Services, Infrastructure Services, and Town Planning with Gladstone Regional Council after amalgamation in 2008.

-Cr Burnett represents Central Queensland on the Local Government Association of Queensland as Policy Executive, is a Director on the LGAQ Board and is Vice President of the Australian Local Government Association.
+Cr Burnett represents Central Queensland and Australia as the President of both the Local Government Association of Queensland and the Australian Local Government Association.

 • Central Queensland Regional Organisation of Councils (CQROC) Director